Nadine Goellner, Executive Director

 Kate joined the Rooftop Films team as an intern in the fall of 2011 and wore many hats before becoming Operations Manager in 2014 — including event management, fundraising & membership, and social media.
 Born and raised in New Jersey, Kate studied Cinema Studies with a minor in French at NYU’s Tisch School of the Arts.
 During the summer, Kate can (occasionally) be found making your drink at the after-party.
 Or at the beach.

-Maria joined Rooftop Films in 2014 as an intern and has since been promoted to Programming and Festival Coordinator.
-Originally from Illinois, she received her Master’s in Film Studies from CUNY Graduate Center in 2017.
-In her free time, you can probably find her in a dark movie theater watching an obscure silent era gem.
+Maria moved to New York and joined the Rooftop team in 2014 as an intern!
+Over the years, she’s spent a predominant amount of her time watching, studying, and just plain thinking about cinema; ultimately, she came to the conclusion that independent film is her passion, and subsequently decided to spread the gospel of said passion as far as she possibly could.
+Originally from Illinois, she received her Master’s in Film Studies from the CUNY Graduate Center in 2017.
+Nine times out of ten, you can find her in a dark movie theatre, watching an obscure silent era gem.

 Kelley Rand, Communications Manager